pcca-matrix/PCCA-Layout/README.md

 Bezel and background stretch have no ifluence if 'hd' tag is present.

 Unified video themes can be used.
-Place videos named as system name / rom name in their respective folders and the unified video will be diplayed in full-screen.
+Place videos named as system name / rom name in their respective Themes folders and the unified video will be diplayed in full-screen.

 # Layouts Options